 In most disaster scenarios, sanitation is a major problem.
-After an earthquake, flood, hurricane, tornado, in a war zone, or especially during a pandemic, your area will soon be contaminated with germs and disease.
+After an earthquake, flood, hurricane, tornado, in a war zone, or especially during a pandemic, your area will quickly be contaminated with germs and disease.
 That means water, food, public restrooms, really any public area is going to be dangerous.
 Especially if someone in your family doesn’t have a strong immune system (such as small children or the elderly).

-First, sewers and septic tanks are likely to leak or overflow into the surrounding ponds, lakes, and pipelines.
+First of all, sewers and septic tanks are likely to leak or overflow into the surrounding ponds, lakes, and pipelines.
 Second, without garbage trucks, dead animals and trash will quickly pile up and create breeding grounds for germs.
 Third, most people will not dispose of their waste properly.
 They’ll dump it on the ground in their backyards, and it will seep into waterways.
-Finally, oil and gasoline from damaged or submerged vehicles is likely to spread into the earth.
+Finally, oil and gasoline from damaged or submerged vehicles is likely to spread into the earth as well.
 To make matters worse, the stress of the situation is likely to weaken your immune system.
 So what can you do to avoid contracting a disease?

-Ideally, you’ll want to stay inside as long as possible.
-But if the crisis lasts for long, you’re going to have to go outside eventually.
-Here are some supplies you should start stocking up on NOW:
+Ideally, you’ll want to stay inside for as long as possible.
+But if the crisis lasts for a long time, you’re going to have to go outside eventually.
+Here are some supplies you should start stocking up on right now (in alphabetical order):

-- Drinking water.
-You’ll need at least a half gallon per person per day.
-The more the better because you’ll also need clean water to bathe yourself with.
-If you run out of clean drinking water, you’ll have to boil whatever water you can find.
-A roiling boil for 10 minutes should do it.
+2. Drinking Water – You’ll need at least a gallon per person per day.
+Two gallons would be even better because you’ll also need clean water to bathe yourself with.
+If you run out of clean water, you’ll have to boil whatever water you can find.
+A roiling boil for 1 minute should do it.
 (Rain water must be boiled, too.)
 If you don’t have room to store a lot of drinking water or don’t have enough fuel to boil water everyday, I recommend buying a Katadyn Pocket Water Microfilter.
 This will clean up to 13000 gallons of water before the filter needs to be replaced.

-- Pampers Baby Fresh Wipes.
-These are great for cleaning yourself if you don’t have enough clean water for bathing.
+5. Pampers Baby Fresh Wipes – These are great for cleaning yourself if you don’t have enough clean water for bathing.
 They’re very convenient, too.

-- Purell Instant Hand Sanitizer.
-Use it when you get up, after you go to the bathroom, before cooking, before you eat, basically all the time!
+8. Purell Instant Hand Sanitizer – Use hand sanitizer when you get up in the morning, after you go to the bathroom, before you start cooking, before you eat, basically all the time!

-- Toilet paper.
-There’s an old survivalist joke that when TSHTF, toilet paper will be worth its weight in gold.
+11. Toilet Paper – There’s an old survivalist joke that when TSHTF, toilet paper will be worth its weight in gold.
 I wouldn’t be surprised if this actually happened.

-- Toothbrushes and toothpaste.
-Remember, the mouth is the dirtiest part of the body.
+12. Toothbrushes and Toothpaste – Remember, the mouth is the dirtiest part of the body.

 Remember, the best way to prevent disease is to avoid getting one in the first place.
 Wash your hands!